 One reason for this is that the private M&A market is a highly illiquid market.
-What does this mean?
-It means that when you decide to sell your business, you initiate a process, and that process will approach many qualified buyers during a fairly short timeframe.
-During this timeframe the highly anticipated buyer may:
+It is not like a consumer good where there is plenty of supply at a specific price.
+So what does this mean for selling a business?
+It means that when you decide to sell your business, you initiate a process, and that process will approach many qualified buyers during a fairly short time-frame.
+However, during this time-frame the highly anticipated buyer may:

 - be engaged in other acquisitions

 - be engaged in a financing

 - be engaged in a strategic review where acquisitions are put on hold